 The most commonly sought sealed transcript is from a Marsden hearing (People v.
 Marsden (1970) 2 Cal.3d 118) at which the appellant registers complaints about the performance of trial counsel.
 A Marsden transcript is to be handled by revised procedures under changes to the California Rules of Court, rule 8.328(b)(1)-(6), effective January 1, 2007.

 Both the Third and the Fifth District now prefer to receive the Marsden notice pursuant to rule 8.328(b)(4), as a separate notice filed simultaneously with the AOB that raises a Marsden issue, or otherwise waives relevant portions of the transcript to address an issue within the AOB.
 Do not include the notice within the AOB; it should be a separate document.

 B. Redaction of Juror Identifying Information

 Code of Civil Procedure section 237 requires that juror identifying information be sealed.
 Pursuant to this statute and California Rules of Court, rule 8.332, the names, addresses, and telephone numbers of trial jurors and alternates who were sworn to hear the case must be redacted from all documents.

 However, there are occasions when disclosure of juror information is necessary to fully investigate and/or support an issued raised on appeal.
 For example, when a Wheeler challenge is raised on appeal, limited disclosure of juror information - i.e., surnames - may be useful/necessary.

 As with all motions that require an unusual appearance in the trial court, appointed counsel with the Third and Fifth District Courts of Appeal will need to move to expand their appointment to be compensated for this work.
-See a sample motion to expand appointment (PDF file will open in new window).
+See a sample motion to expand appointment (PDF).

 C. Other Sealed Record Items